spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Other**

+**Buikstra JE, Ubelaker DH (1994).** Standards for Data Collection from Human Skeletal Remains.
+Arkansas Archeological Survey Research Series No. 44, Fayetteville, AR.

+* Data collection standardization from skeletal remains.
+This source consolidates multiple non-metric methods and measurements into a single source.

 **Knusel CJ, Outram AK (2004).** Fragmentation: The zonation method applied to fragmented human remains from archaeological and forensic contexts.
 Environmental Archaeology, 9(1):85-98.
   * Scattered and commingled human and animal remains are commonly encountered on archaeological sites, and this contextual relationship begs the question of whether human and animals were treated in a similar manner before burial.
 The recording system presented here provides a means by which to confront problems of equifinality – that is, when taphonomic alterations create apparently similar patterns and, therefore, confuse behavioural inferences drawn from them.
 This method hinges on a standardised representation of the zones on human skeletal elements that allow comparison with those described by Dobney and Rielly (1988) for animal remains.
 It is anticipated that the anatomical descriptions in combination with the zone drawings presented will aid others to apply the method generally across skeletal assemblages of any date.
 This system could also be used to aid the curation of museum collections and as a complement to forensic recovery.